 She did well in her high school science fair course, which allowed her to compete in international science competitions.
 By the time she got to WUSTL, she felt very comfortable working in a laboratory.
 An internship program through the Danforth Plant Science Center during her freshman year at WUSTL allowed her to continue exploring her scientific interests while earning an income to support herself.

-Gardner was on a well mapped-out path to becoming a scientist.
-She was going to pursue a scientific career because she wanted to be a scientist – a dream she had since she was six-years-old.
+Gardner was on a well-mapped-out path to becoming a scientist.
+She was going to pursue a scientific career because she wanted to be a scientist – a dream since she was six years old.

-Hurricane Katrina, a category 5 hurricane, hit Louisiana and resulted in levee failures in New Orleans.
+Hurricane Katrina, a category five hurricane, hit Louisiana and resulted in levee failures in New Orleans.
 Communities were underwater.
 Lives were lost.
 The economic impact on these communities was massive.